Let’s keep Steve King in Congress

 This northwest Iowa district is heavily rural.
 It is one of a handful of congressional districts that lead the nation in egg and pork production.
 Its farms grow enormous corn and soybean crops.
 It ranks at or very near the top of all national venues in the production of ethanol and wind energy.
 It is a key contributor to the national effort to increase renewable-energy generation.

 The nature of the northwestern Iowa economy makes keeping King the 4th District’s representative in Congress important.
 His committee assignments put him at the very center of decision making about an array of issues that affect agriculture either directly or indirectly.

 King is a member of the House Committee on Agriculture, House Committee on Small Business and House Committee on the Judiciary.
-His roles in these key congressional bodies put him in a position to help shape a plethora of federal policies that will influence the economic future of rural Iowa.
+His roles in these key congressional bodies put him in a position to help shape a numerous federal policies that will influence the economic future of rural Iowa.

 King also is among the strongest voices in Washington in support of the biofuels industries and wind power.
 Keeping America’s commitment to these renewable-energy initiatives strong is crucial if the goal of energy independence for the United States is to be achieved.
 These ventures also help keep northwest Iowa prosperous.

 Steve King’s continued service in Congress is good for northwestern Iowa.
-Farm News supports his re-election.
+The Messenger supports his re-election.